 This is when creative real estate investing comes into the picture and you have to use more creative options/strategies to help the pre-foreclosure homeowners.
 This option, or real estate investing strategy, is called wholesaling.

 The basic idea with wholesaling is to get in, get out and get paid.
 The turnaround time is often quick which is good.
-I am presenting this strategy closer in prior blog post/article:
+I am presenting this strategy a bit closer here:

 How To Wholesale Pre-foreclosure Homes